-The upland is filled with alluvial sediments and here we mostly witness the Holocene deposit.
+The district of Bargarh is rich in archaeological splendor and contains a number of archaeological sites ranging from pre-historic to the Early Historic period.
+The rivers like Jeera, Danta, Ong etc. paved way for the flourishing culture traits in the region.
+The archaeological survey conducted by the scholars resulted in the discovery of Mesolithic, Early Historic and early Medieval sits with considerable habitation deposit.The upland is filled with alluvial sediments and here we mostly witness the Holocene deposit.
 Because of this it is possible to locate Mesolithic and late Mesolithic site in the study region.
 Regarding pre-historic culture, the area lacks in the formation of Quartzite and other hard stone which were exploited by the Paleolithic people.
 Siliceous rocks like chart, chalcedony, agate etc are abundantly available in the areas which were used for manufacturing of micro lithic tools due to their easy availability and fine grained quality.

 THE ACHEULEAN SITE OF BARPADAR: